parsaeisa/Notes/Software engineering/redis.md

 One of the advantages of key-value stores is their simple interace.
 So you can see other commands very easily.

+## Pipe

+When sent a request to redis server, we are waiting for an acknowledgement too.
+This TTL can take us time.
+When we have multiple requests that are somehow like transactions ( requests must be done together ) we can put them in a pipe.
+Pipe accumulates those request and sends them all together.

+This can lower the wastes of time.

 ## Redis hook

 Hook is something that executes by some triggers like : connection, command and pipeline.